alberto-bracci/decentralization/README.md

 wget -B https://s3-us-west-2.amazonaws.com/ai2-s2-research-public/open-corpus/2022-01-01/ -i manifest.txt
 ```

-After this, selected the keywords you want to use to create your dataset, run the following notebook:
+After this, selected the keywords you want to use to create your dataset, open and run the following Jupyter notebook:
 ```
 ./notebooks/dataset_creation.ipynb
 ```